• Advertise With Us

 Comments 0

-From Monday 19 January, Police Oracle full subscribers will have the opportunity to access—at no cost—a specifically designed set of e-learning services to support preparation for the National Investigators’ Examination (NIE) and Sergeants and Inspectors promotion exams.
+From Monday 19 January, Police Oracle full subscribers will have the opportunity to access—at no cost - a package to support preparation for the National Investigators’ Examination (NIE) and Sergeants and Inspectors promotion exams.

 A total of 1,350 course credits will be released free of charge to Police Oracle full subscribers to enable them to prepare and pass the NIE , Sergeants or Inspectors exams.
 Credits will be allocated on a first-come, first-served basis, with availability capped at 30 credits per qualifying organisation.
 The free download window will remain open for two weeks.